CHAPTER 4: Information Sharing & Confidentiality

 Article 8 of the above Convention states that:

-The right is not absolute and in certain situations Article 8 enables professionals to disclose information without consent - e.g. to:
+The right is not absolute and in certain situations Article 8 enables workers to disclose information without consent - e.g. to:

 As with the common law described above, the principle of 'proportionality' applies to sharing confidential information i.e. when disclosing information without consent one must limit the extent of the disclosure to that which is absolutely necessary to achieve the aim of disclosure e.g. child protection.